-Welcome to Vienna, the capital of classical music, home of the rich Habsburg heritage, and one of Europe's most livable cities.
+Welcome to Vienna, the capital of classical music, home of the rich Habsburg heritage, and one of Europe's most sophisticated cities.
 Depending on when you arrive, today is a great day to take in one of the city's amazing museums.
-We'll rendezvous at our Vienna hotel at 5 p.m. for a group get-together.
+We'll rendezvous at our Vienna hotel at 5 p.m. for a welcome meeting.
 Your escort will give an overview of the days ahead, answer your questions, and offer a quick orientation to our neighborhood and Vienna's easy-to-use public transportation.
-Then you're free for dinner on your own, and maybe an evening stroll around the Hofburg Palace.
+Then you're free for dinner on your own, and maybe an evening stroll around the Museums Quartier.
 Sleep in Vienna (2 nights).

 Day 2: All Day in Vienna

 Vienna is all yours, all day.
 With the help of Rick's Vienna guidebook and Audio Europe™ app, you might begin your day riding the Ringstrasse Tram* followed by Rick's favorite Vienna city walk*.
 To wallow in the wealth of the Habsburgs, explore the art and jewels of the Hofburg Palace's Imperial Apartments and Treasury, then head to the outskirts to tour the family's spectacular summer residence at Schönbrunn.
 This evening, take in a concert.
 As with every day of this trip: it's your choice!
 No bus today.

 Day 3: Hallstatt and Salzburg